[This information guide is also available in PDF format to download.]

 Other nutritional information

-There is convincing evidence that alcohol increases the risk of breast cancer developing, but the association between alcohol and breast cancer recurrence is less clear.
+There is convincing evidence that alcohol increases the risk of breast cancer developing, but the associationbetween alcohol and breast cancer recurrence is less clear.
 The World Cancer Research Fund and Cancer Council Australia recommend limiting alcohol intake.
-If you choose to drink it is recommended that women
+If you choose to drink it is recommended that women have no more than one standard drink each day and have some alcohol-free days each week.
+A standard drink is 10 g of alcohol, which is equivalent to one small glass of wine or one nip of spirits.

 There is no evidence to suggest that taking vitamin supplements reduces the risk of breast cancer returning.
 A diet high in vegetables, fruits, wholegrain breads and cereals is proven to be protective against cancer developing.
 However, these beneficial effects are not seen when the nutrients are taken in supplement form.
 In fact, some research shows that certain vitamins when taken in high doses may actually increase the risk of certain cancers.
 Ideally, you should try to get all the nutrients your body needs from foods, but certain vitamins may be helpful if the diet is inadequate.
 An ADP can assess whether you would benefit from taking supplements.